SUMMARY

 TAKEAWAYS

-DSLRs are described as 'picture-making machines,' while mirrorless cameras are 'picture-making computers.'
+DSLRs are described as 'picture-making machines' versus mirrorless as 'picture-making computers'.

-The optical viewfinder and tactile nature of DSLRs are missed for their less precious approach to exposure.
+The optical viewfinder and tactile nature of DSLRs are missed for a less precious shooting style.